WordPress/gutenberg/packages/blocks/README.md

 -   `boolean`: True if a block contains at least one child blocks with inserter support and false otherwise.

-### htmlToBlocks

-Converts HTML directly to blocks.
-Looks for a matching transform for each top-level tag.
-The HTML should be filtered to not have any text between top-level tags and formatted in a way that blocks can handle the HTML.

-_Parameters_

--   _html_ `string`: HTML to convert.
--   _handler_ `Function`: The handler calling htmlToBlocks: either rawHandler or pasteHandler.

-_Returns_

--   `Array`: An array of blocks.

 ### isReusableBlock

 Determines whether or not the given block is a reusable block.
 This is a special block type that is used to point to a global block stored via the API.